');

 About Manchester, IL

-Manchester is a small community in Illinois with a population of 187 residents.
-The median household income is $73,250 per year, which is above the national average.
-The median age in Manchester is 53.1 years.
+Manchester is a small community located in Illinois with a population of 187 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,250 per year, which is 3% below the national median of $75,149.
+The median age of 53.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Manchester Ranks in Illinois